ChluNetwork/chlu-protocol/chlu_protocol.md

    the vendor recieves payments.
 2. A vendor runs a service to push reviews to a marketplace.
 The vendor wallet can choose to provide this service to the vendor, but it is not a required feature.
+The review record has a reference to the payment captured by customer_address, vendor_adress and the currency symbol

 To validate a review a marketplace must follow the protocol: